GribStream for AI tools

 3. Connect the MCP endpoint and complete the GribStream sign-in flow when your AI tool asks for authorization.

 CLI tools typically inherit environment variables from the parent shell that launched them.
-In practice that means you should export GRIBSTREAM_API_TOKEN first and then start the tool from that same terminal session.
+In practice that means you should load GRIBSTREAM_API_TOKEN first and then start the tool from that same terminal session.
 If the tool is already running, restart it after setting the variable.

 What the skill teaches